karayaman/Play-online-chess-with-real-chess-board/README.md

 If you use the two exe-files( "main.exe" and "board_calibration.exe") you should create a folder for them and put the two exe-files, "white.JPG" and "black.JPG" files into that folder.

+### I am getting error message "Move registration failed.
+Please redo your move."
+What is the problem?

+Program asked you to redo your move because it understood that you made a move.
+However, it failed to figure out which move you made.
+This can happen if your board calibration is incorrect or color of your pieces are very similar to color of your squares.
+If latter is the case you will get this error message when playing white piece to light square or black piece to dark square.

 ## Required libraries

 - opencv